emacsway/emacsway.github.io/_sources/en/service-layer.txt

     \- "Patterns of Enterprise Application Architecture" [#fnpoeaa]_ by Martin Fowler

-Why is separation of Business Rules from Application Logic so important?
+Why is separation of Business Logic from Application Logic so important?
 ------------------------------------------------------------------------

-Since the purpose of creating an application is precisely the implementation of Business Rules, it is important to ensure their portability and to separate them from the Application Logic.
+Since the purpose of creating an application is precisely the implementation of Business Logic, it is important to ensure their portability and to separate them from the Application Logic.
 These two different kinds of rules will change  at different times, at different rates, and for different reasons - so they should be separated so that they can be independently changed [#fncarch]_ .
 Grady Booch said that "Architecture represents the significant design decisions that shape a system, where significant is measured by cost of change [#fncarch]_ ."